-Celery is rich in Beta Carotene and vitamin A essential to maintain healthy vision and eyes.
-Guinea Pigs tend to suffer with degenerative eyesight so serving fruit or veg containing Vitamin A helps slow down this process and also helps to maintain healthy vision at the same time.
+Celery is rich in Beta Carotene and vitamin A essential to maintaining healthy vision and eyes.
+Guinea Pigs tend to suffer from degenerative eyesight so serving fruit or veg containing Vitamin A helps slow down this process and also helps to maintain healthy vision at the same time.

-Another benefit of celery is that it contains antioxidants and vitamins all help fight against diseases.
-Celery actually contains 22 different compounds that can prevent so many diseases and strengthen the immune system to ensure your Guinea Pig has a long and healthy Life.
+Another benefit of celery is that it contains antioxidants and vitamins all helping fight against diseases.
+Celery actually contains 22 different compounds that can prevent so many diseases and strengthen the immune system to ensure your Guinea Pig has a long and healthy life.

 So, celery is definitely an excellent treat and snack for your Guinea Pig to enjoy.

 What is the nutritional value of celery?